top of page

 Here are signs that warrant earlier evaluation:

-Lack of response to name by 9-12 months
+• Lack of response to name by 9-12 months

-Little or no social smiling or back-and-forth gestures
+• Little or no social smiling or back-and-forth gestures

-Delayed speech, or losing previously acquired speech
+• Delayed speech or losing previously acquired speech

-Repetitive behaviors (rocking, hand flapping), intense fixations
+• Repetitive behaviors (rocking, hand flapping) or intense fixations

-Sensory differences (over/under sensitivity to sound, texture)
+• Sensory differences (over/under sensitivity to sound or texture)

 Recent Updates & Truths To Clear Up Myths

-Avoid misinformation: claims linking vaccines to autism or suggesting one single environmental cause are not supported by current science.
+• Avoid Misinformation: Claims linking vaccines to autism or suggesting one single environmental cause are not supported by current science.

 Final Thoughts

 Autism doesn’t “look” the same in every child, and it doesn’t mean limitation.
 With early detection, the right therapies, supportive environments, and families who love fiercely, children with autism can grow, learn, and thrive.
+If you believe your child may have signs of autism or if there are behaviors that worry you, trust your instincts.
+Talk to your pediatrician, get screenings, and explore supports as early as possible.

 Disclaimer: This information is for educational purposes only.
 It does not substitute for personalized medical advice, diagnosis, or treatment.
 Always consult your child’s healthcare provider for concerns or before starting or changing any intervention plan.